||The Micah Program

 and the plans that you lay with your academic advisor.

 > Are there Micah courses after the freshman year?
 Yes, but they are optional.
-Since students who finish our Freshman-Year
+Since students who finish our First-Year

 Project need only a few more classes to complete our Interdisciplinary Minor

-in Urban Social Analysis, many take some of their other core
+in Urban Poverty Studies, many take some of their other core

 requirements in ways that allow them to complete that credential,